ssb22/PrimerPooler/README.md

 Version 1.8 was briefly released with a regression that could sometimes result in pairs not being kept in the same pool; this was fixed in version 1.81.

+Version 1.83 fixes a crash that could occur on very large servers where the number of CPU cores exceeds the number of primers, and version 1.84 fixes messages like pool sizes under unusual circumstances.

 Notable additions:

 Version 1.2 added the MultiPLX output option, and Version 1.33 fixed a bug when MultiPLX output was used with tags and multiple chromosomes.
 Version 1.3  added genome reading from FASTA (not just 2bit), auto-open browser, and suggest number of pools.